thechangelog/changelog.com/CONTRIBUTING.md

 ...
 ```

-Any `docker` commands will now run against this remote Docker Engine now. `cd
+Any `docker` commands will now run against this remote Docker Engine now. `mage
-magefiles && go run main.go -w image:runtime` also needs a Docker Engine to
+image:runtime` also needs a Docker Engine to resolve all its dependencies, and
-resolve all its dependencies, and then run.
+then run.

 ## Using GitHub Codespaces